-Regenerative Agriculture may be studied either as a Graduate Certificate or as a specialisation in the Bachelor of Science.
-You can also design your degree by studying Regenerative Agriculture as a major in the Bachelor of Arts, Bachelor of Business and Enterprise, Bachelor of Social Science or the Bachelor of Psychological Science.
+Regenerative Agriculture may be studied either as a Graduate Certificate, Graduate Diploma or as a specialisation in the Bachelor of Science.
+You can also design your degree by studying Regenerative Agriculture as a major in the Bachelor of Arts, Bachelor of Business and Enterprise, Bachelor of Indigenous Knowledge or the Bachelor of Psychological Science.

 Why choose Regenerative Agriculture with Southern Cross?

 This degree is a world first and was championed by the Regenerative Agricultural Alliance and members of its Industry Advisory Group.

 Southern Cross is ranked in the top 300 universities in the world in Agriculture and Forestry (QS World University Rankings 2020).

 5-star rating in skills development, student support and teaching quality in Agriculture and Environmental Studies (GUG 2022)